 Moviso Academy admits the ability to benefit students.
 Should an applicant not possess a high school diploma or G.E.D., then a minimum score of 97 must be achieved on the Celsa English Language Skills Assessment (CELSA), Form 2 or a minimum score of 17 on Reading Comprehension and 14 on Mathematics on the Language Proficiency Assessment Test-Spanish (LPAT-S).
 The Assessment is administered by an independent third-party at no cost to the applicant.

 Class Hours

 Listed below are the hours during which instruction is delivered.

-Day Session 9:00 am to 12:45 noon

-Afternoon Session 1:00 pm to 4:45 pm

-Evening Session 6:00 pm to 9:45 pm

-Saturday 10:00 am to 1:00 pm
+Day Session 9:00 am to 12:45 noon Evening Session 6:00 pm to 9:45 pm Saturday 9:00 am to 1:00 pm

 Holidays